 In 2017, his chapbook of poems, The Shape of Home, was published by Finishing Line Press.
 His poem “Catching Sunfish” was nominated for a Pushcart Prize and The Shape of Home was nominated for the Society of Midland Authors Award in Poetry.
-In 2018, his second chapbook, How to Live in Ruins, is slated to appear from Finishing Line Press.
+In 2018, he published his second chapbook, How to Live in Ruins, which focuses on one couple's move into Cleveland and their decision to raise a family there.

 He attended Middlebury College, Lincoln College at Oxford University, and Cleveland State University, where he obtained master’s degrees in English/Creative Nonfiction and Public Administration and was awarded the Leonard Trawick Prize for Creative Writing.